Martijnbartelson/SpeakCount/README.md

 - For the Universtity of Twente: You can import the react native app to X-Code and Android Studio to deploy it on the app store.

 SpeakCount is created for the University of Twente.
-Thanks to the algorithm on the server side you can compare the peaking time of each individual in a meeting in order to optimize the quality of a meeting.
+Thanks to the algorithm on the server side you can compare the speaking time of each individual in a meeting in order to optimize the quality of a meeting.

 This project will be used as a case study at the university of Twente an even might be used for a PHD project.